Heptarchy: History

-Although heptarchy suggests the existence of seven kingdoms ('hepta' is Ancient Greek for 'seven'), the term is just used as a label of convenience and does not imply the existence of a clear-cut or stable group of seven kingdoms.
+Although heptarchy suggests the existence of seven kingdoms (hepta being Greek for 'seven'), the term is just used as a label of convenience and does not imply the existence of a clear-cut or stable group of seven kingdoms.
 The number of kingdoms and sub-kingdoms fluctuated rapidly during this period as competing kings contended for supremacy.

 In the late 6th century, the king of Kent was a prominent lord in the south.
 In the 7th century, the rulers of Northumbria and Wessex were powerful.
 In the 8th century, Mercia achieved hegemony over the other surviving kingdoms, particularly during the reign of Offa the Great.

 Alongside the seven kingdoms, a number of other political divisions also existed, such as the kingdoms (or sub-kingdoms) of: Bernicia and Deira within Northumbria; Lindsey in present-day Lincolnshire; the Hwicce in the southwest Midlands; the Magonsæte or Magonset, a sub-kingdom of Mercia in what is now Herefordshire; the Wihtwara, a Jutish kingdom on the Isle of Wight, originally as important as the Cantwara of Kent; the Middle Angles, a group of tribes based around modern Leicestershire, later conquered by the Mercians; the Hæstingas (around the town of Hastings in Sussex); and the Gewisse.